 If you think about it, your arms work most of the time.
 Like when you work at your computer or talk on the phone, your arms work.

 Understanding how your arms work helps you understand how to shape and tone your arms.

 Each arm is attached to each of your shoulder blades at the upper back corner of the rib cage.
 Three bones make up the arm.
 The two bones that work below your elbow are the radius and ulna.
 The humerus works above the elbow.
-These bones are skinny at the center of the bone but gradually widen toward the ends, allowing strength to connect to each other.
+The center of each bone is skinny but gradually widens toward the end.
+Their design gives the bones strength to stay connected to each other.
 The radius and ulna attach to the wrist bones.
-Wrist consists of eight small bones that exceptionally move.
-Whenever you wave your hand or just turn your wrists, you use every bone in your arm.
+The wrist consists of eight small bones that move together.
+Whenever you wave your hand or turn your wrists, you use every bone in your arm.

 The truth is, pushing hard and purposeful at 10 to 12 repetitions per set while properly using heavy dumbbells shapes the arms stunningly.
-Of course, you need to use proper form as you lift the dumbbells, isolating the movement of the muscles.
+Of course, you need to use the proper form as you lift the dumbbells, isolating the movement of the muscles.

 What Do You Think?

-How often do you work out your arms?See results without voting
+How often do you work out your arms?

 More Arm Exercises

 These two triceps workouts are done anywhere, even at home.
 They are excellent and done every other day.
 These triceps workouts require no equipment, and I do them first thing in the morning after finishing my core exercises.